 Using another Version of Tomcat

-If you want to use another version of Tomcat web server instead of the one bundled in .tar.gz and .exe distributions), you have the choices of whether to use the .war TeamCity distribution (not recommended) or perform the Tomcat upgrade/patch for TeamCity installed from the .exe or .tar.gz distributions.
+To use another version of the Tomcat web server instead of the one bundled in the .tar.gz and .exe distributions), you can either use the .war TeamCity distribution (not recommended) or perform the Tomcat upgrade/patch for TeamCity installed from the .exe or .tar.gz distributions.

 For the latter, you might want to: